jeeliz/jeelizWeboji/README.md

 #### Run locally

 You just have to serve the content of this directory using a HTTPS server.
-Webcam access can be not authorized depending on the web browser the application is hosted by an unsecured HTTP server.
+Camera access can be not authorized depending on the web browser the application is hosted by an unsecured HTTP server.
 You can use *Docker* for example to run a HTTPS server:

 1. Run docker-compose